-At the start of 2002/03, with Molby now fully installed as manager, Dudfield was selected to start the first six games but City registered no wins and Dudfield scored no goals.
-A fortnight later Dudfield scored in the 4-0 win over Carlisle, Molby’s one decent result in six months, but dropped out of the first team again when Peter Taylor, the man who sold Lawrie at Leicester, was appointed to lead Hull City.
-Dudfield had a two month spell as impact substitute that coincided with the first handful of league matches at the KC Stadium, but he fell out of favour again in March and was loaned to Northampton Town.
+At the start of the 2002/03 season, with Molby now fully installed as manager, Dudfield was selected to start the first six games but City registered no wins and Dudfield scored no goals.
+A fortnight later Dudfield struck in the 4-0 win over Carlisle, Molby’s one decent result in six months, but dropped out of the first team again when Peter Taylor, the man who sold Lawrie at Leicester, was appointed to lead Hull City.
+Dudfield had a two month spell as impact substitute that coincided with the first handful of league matches at the KC Stadium, but he fell out of favour again in March and was loaned to Northampton Town, scoring once in 10 appearances.
 Lawrie left the club in May 2003.

-Born in Southwark, South London, but raised in a Northamptonshire village pub, Dudfield played for non-league Kettering Town as a teenager and made his first team debut at 16.
-He joined Leicester City on his 17th birthday and made his Foxes debut in an April 2000 1-1 draw at home to Everton, coming off the bench to replace his boyhood hero Tony Cottee.
-He made only one further appearance for Leicester, a month after his debut.
-He had loan spells at Lincoln City and Chesterfield prior to his move to Hull City, joining his recent Spireites team-mate Ryan Williams at Boothferry Park.
+Born in Southwark, South London, but raised in a Northamptonshire village pub, Lawrence George Dudfield played for non-league Kettering Town as a teenager and made his first team debut at 16.
+He joined Leicester City on his 17th birthday and made his Foxes debut in an April 2000 Premier League 1-1 draw against Everton, coming off the bench to replace his boyhood hero Tony Cottee.
+He made only one further appearance for Leicester, against Aston Villa a month after his debut.
+He had loan spells at Lincoln City (3 appearances) and Chesterfield (18 appearances, 4 goals) prior to his move to Hull City, joining his recent Spireites team-mate Ryan Williams at Boothferry Park.

-Dudfield spent six years at Nottingham Forest between 2009 and 2015, working as Community Manager.
-He spent much of 2011/12 season managing Leicestershire-based Northern Premier League side Quorn.
-In 2012 he also started football training and tours company Iconz Experience, working alongside former Leeds striker Alan Smith and former Leicester manager Micky Adams.
+Dudfield spent six years working as Community Manager for Nottingham Forest between 2009 and 2015 and also spent much of the 2011/12 season managing Leicestershire-based Northern Premier League side Quorn.
+In 2012 he started football training and tours company Iconz Experience, working alongside former Leeds striker Alan Smith and former Leicester manager Micky Adams.
 Splitting his time between homes in Nottingham and Florida, he also did football pundit work for local radio stations and was Director of City Stars, a Hull-based Community Interest Company delivering football coaching sessions to schoolkids.

 Date/Place of Birth: 7 May 1980, Southwark